trinhudo/trinhudo.github.io/publications.md

 # Research Interests

-- Wireless communications
+- Wireless communications channel modeling and statistical characterization
-- Tactical wireless networks
+- Resource allocation and performance analysis of advanced wireless networks
-- Channel modeling and characterization
+- Applied probability and statistics in wireless communications
-- Machine learning and intelligent artificial
+- Applied artificial intelligence and machine learning in wireless:
+	- Missing data reconstruction using generative learning for estimating sparse channel matrices, power allocation, and beamforming
+	- Generative learning-based latent distribution estimation for predicting wireless channel fading models and statistical characteristics
+	- Federated learning, transfer learning, and meta learning for signal detection and classification in distributed tactical wireless networks and typical wireless networks
+	- Reinforcement learning-enabled real-time reaction for jamming counterattacks in tactical wireless networks and resource allocation in typical wireless networks

 # PhD Student Mentoring